TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 1/2 Timothy 1.3.md

 ---

-I thank God, whom I serve from my forefathers in a pure conscience, how unceasing is my remembrance of thee in my supplications, night and day
+I thank God, whom I serve as my forefathers did, with a pure conscience.
+How unceasing is my memory of you in my petitions, night and day